-We are prohibited from promoting our Products, our Products Candidates or any other products we may develop for "off-label" uses or promoting in a non-truthful and misleading way that are not described in its labeling and that differ from the uses approved by the FDA.
+We are prohibited from promoting our Products and any product candidates that receive regulatory approval for "off-label" uses or promoting in a non-truthful and misleading way that are not described in its labeling and that differ from the uses approved by the FDA.
 Physicians may prescribe drug products for off-label uses, and such off-label uses are common across medical specialties.
 The FDA and other regulatory agencies do not regulate a physician's choice of treatments.
 However, they do restrict pharmaceutical companies and their sales representatives' dissemination of information concerning off-label use.
 The FDA and other regulatory agencies actively enforce regulations prohibiting promotion of products for off-label uses and the promotion of products for which marketing authorization has not been obtained.
 A company that is found to have promoted products for off-label uses may be subject to significant liability, including civil and administrative remedies as well as criminal sanctions.
 Notwithstanding the regulatory restrictions on off-label promotion, the FDA and other regulatory authorities allow companies to engage in truthful, non-misleading, and non-promotional scientific exchanges concerning their products.

 The FDA or other regulatory authorities may conclude that we have violated applicable laws, rules or regulations, and we may therefore be subject to significant liability, including civil and administrative remedies, as well as criminal sanctions.
 Such enforcement actions could cause us reputational harm and divert the attention of our management from our business operations.
-Likewise, our distribution and contracting partners and those providing vendor support services may also be the subject of regulatory investigations involving, or remedies or sanctions for, off-label promotion of our Products, our Product Candidates or any other products we may develop or trigger indemnification obligations.
-These consequences, could, in turn, have a material adverse effect on our business, financial condition and results of operations and could cause the market value of our common shares to decline.
+Likewise, our distribution and contracting partners and those providing vendor support services may also be the subject of regulatory investigations involving, or remedies or sanctions for, off-label promotion of our Products or product candidates, which may adversely impact sales of our Products or product candidates or trigger indemnification obligations.
+These consequences, could, in turn, have a negative impact on our business, financial condition and results of operations and could cause the market value of our common shares to decline.

-Health care reform could increase our expenses and adversely affect the commercial success of our Products, our Product Candidates and any other product candidates we may develop.
+Health care reform could increase our expenses and adversely affect the commercial success of our Products and our product candidates.

 The PPACA includes numerous provisions that affect pharmaceutical companies.
 For example, the PPACA seeks to expand healthcare coverage to the uninsured through private health insurance reforms and an expansion of Medicaid.
 The PPACA also imposes substantial costs on pharmaceutical manufacturers, such as an increase in liability for rebates paid to Medicaid, new drug discounts that must be offered to certain enrollees in the Medicare prescription drug benefit and an annual fee imposed on all manufacturers of brand prescription drugs in the U.S. The PPACA also requires increased disclosure obligations-including those required under the "sunshine" laws-and an expansion of an existing program requiring pharmaceutical discounts to certain types of hospitals and federally subsidized clinics and contains cost-containment measures that could reduce reimbursement levels for pharmaceutical products.
-These and other aspects of the PPACA, including the regulations that may be imposed in connection with the implementation of the PPACA, could increase our expenses and adversely affect our ability to successfully commercialize our Products, our Product Candidates and any other product candidates we may develop.
+These and other aspects of the PPACA, including the regulations that may be imposed in connection with the implementation of the PPACA, could increase our expenses and adversely affect our ability to successfully commercialize our Products and our product candidates.

-Our employees may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements, which could have a material adverse effect on our business.
+Our employees may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements, which could have a negative impact on our business.